neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 .. important::

-	As a general rule of thumb for those not developing the FLOW3 core itself but your very own packages:
+	As a general rule of thumb for those not developing the TYPO3 Flow core itself but your very own packages:

 	**Use Dependency Injection whenever possible for retrieving singletons.**